Ian Fieggen Ian's Shoelace Site Ian's Shoelace Knot

 Step 6:

-Notice that the loose end of the right (yellow) loop drops back down to the front left, making the finished knot exactly the same as if you'd used the regular method.
+Notice that the loose end of the right (yellow) loop drops back down to the front left, making the finished knot exactly the same as if you'd used the regular one-loop method.

 Finished Knot